Bonus, tax refund, inheritance, or other unexpected windfall? Here are 5 ways you could splurge on your financial self.

-Here are five simple ways you could splurge on your financial self.
+Here are five simple ways you might use extra money to splurge on your financial well-being.

-Are you participating in your employer’s retirement plan?
-Consider using your bonus or pay raise to increase your contributions.
-The money would be automatically deducted from your paycheck and invested in your account so you may not miss it.
-Plus, you’ll take a step forward on the path to a more secure future.
+If you are participating in your employer’s retirement plan, perhaps a 401(k), consider using your bonus or pay raise to increase your contributions.
+Most firms would automatically deduct the money from your paycheck and invested it in your account, so you may not miss it.
+Plus, you’ll take a step forward on the path to building your nest egg for a more secure future and perhaps an early retirement.

-If your employer doesn’t offer a retirement plan or you want to maximize your retirement savings, consider establishing an Individual Retirement Account (IRA) or contributing to an existing one.
+If your employer doesn’t offer a retirement plan or if you want to maximize your retirement savings, consider contributing to an Individual Retirement Account (IRA).
 As long as you have earned income for the year, you can use your unexpected cash to make a contribution.
-For 2018, individuals under age 50 can contribute $5,500, while those over 50 can save $6,500.
-Check out Advantages of IRAs to learn more.
+For 2019, individuals under age 50 can contribute $6,000, while those over 50 can save $7,000.
+Contributions to IRAs can have various tax advantages.
+Traditional IRAs provide a tax deduction for the tax year that you make the contribution.
+In the case of Roth IRAs, you can receive tax-free withdrawals during retirement.

 for thinkMoney ®